-- the quoted market price method for the share dealing code 7 - the cost price method for the machinery-code 2, and - other methods for the trade mark-code 8.
+- the quoted market price method for the share dealing - code 7 - the cost price method for the machinery code 2, and - other methods for the trade mark code 8.

-These codes are from the table in the instructions at item 6b.
+These codes are from the table at Item 6b on page 9.